jacebenson/cedar/docs/docs/graphql/fragments.md

 }
 ```

-Second, RedwoodJS automatically creates the [fragmentRegistry](https://www.apollographql.com/docs/react/data/fragments/#registering-named-fragments-using-createfragmentregistry) needed for Apollo to know about the fragments in your project without needing to interpolate their declarations.
+Second, CedarJS automatically creates the [fragmentRegistry](https://www.apollographql.com/docs/react/data/fragments/#registering-named-fragments-using-createfragmentregistry) needed for Apollo to know about the fragments in your project without needing to interpolate their declarations.

 Redwood exports ways to interact with fragments in the `@cedarjs/web/apollo` package.